edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/api/CDeviceSDK/CDeviceSDKAPI.md

+---
+title: Device Service SDK - Getting Started C Device Services SDK
+---

-# Device Services C SDK Reference
+# Device Service SDK - Getting Started C Device Services SDK

 ## Introduction

 This page provides detail on the API provided by the C SDK.
 A device service implementation will define a number of callback functions, and a `main` function which registers these functions with the SDK and uses the SDK lifecycle methods to start the service and shut it down.
 The implementation may also use some of the helper functions which the SDK provides.

 In various places information is passed between the SDK and the DS implementation using the `iot_data_t` type.
-This is a holder for data of different types, and its use is described in its own page : [Use of iot_data_t](Ch-Using-iot-data-t.md)
+This is a holder for data of different types, and its use is described in its own page : [Use of iot_data_t](./Dependencies/CUtilities.md)

 ## Types